Resolving LGBT Divorce Issues

 Today, LGBT couples enjoy the same marriage rights as same-sex couples.
 This was not so until the recent past and many LGBT couples who joined in civil unions or cohabitated for a long time but were unable to get married have questions about how divorce and child custody laws apply in their unique circumstances.

-At the law firm of Andrew M. Wolfenson, Esq., P.C., we have long helped LGBT couples navigate through complex family law matters in New Jersey.
+At the law firm of Wolfenson & Ashkenazi, P.C., we have long helped LGBT couples navigate through complex family law matters in New Jersey.
 Now that LGBT marriage is legal throughout the U.S., we draw upon our extensive experience to help clients with the gay divorce issues that remain distinct from same-sex marriage and divorce.

 How Long Would You Have Been Married For?